andyL89/volunteer_tracker/README.md

 ## Installation :
 ### Want to see this webpage now?

-* Go to (  ).

-Or clone the project to your computer and open locally:
+* Clone the project to your computer and open locally:

 * Go to ( https://github.com/andyL89/volunteer_tracker ).